 - Many of the Gen 1 SD-WAN platforms are dependent on a specific telecom carrier to deliver their technology to a customer.

-Gen 2 SD-WAN is designed to route based on actual application policy definitions.
-The network is now defined and automatically built to enforce policies around performance, security, and compliance.
-This means that you can prioritize critical functions on your network, allowing your various offices to function, even with limited connectivity or slow bandwidth.
+Gen 2 SD-WAN is designed to route based on actual application policy definitions, meaning the network is defined and automatically built to enforce policies around performance, security, and compliance.
+This means IT leaders can prioritize critical functions on the network, allowing various offices to function, even with limited connectivity or slow bandwidth.

-Gen 2 SD-WAN removes carrier dependencies and restrictions around how your company consumes applications (data center, private cloud, public cloud, SaaS).
-End-users gain the desired application performance and experience without the need for extensive networking expertise.
+Gen 2 SD-WAN also removes carrier dependencies and restrictions around how your company consumes applications (data center, private cloud, public cloud, SaaS).
+The results are that end-users gain the desired application performance and experience without the need for extensive networking expertise.

-In the Gen 1 vs Gen 2 SD-Wan discussion, an added benefit of Gen 2 SD-WAN is that it gives organizations the flexibility to seamlessly use various broadband or internet connections, but manages everything from the cloud.
-This means new locations or properties can be brought into your network with the literal flip of a switch, recognizing the same standards your other properties use.
+In the Gen 1 vs Gen 2 SD-WAN comparison, an added benefit of Gen 2 SD-WAN is also that it provides organizations the flexibility to seamlessly use various broadband or internet connections, managing everything from the cloud.
+Think about that — new locations or properties can be brought into your network with the flip of a switch, recognizing the same standards your other properties use.